msucloudfellowship/msucloudfellowship.github.io/docs/session_cloud_storage/index.md

 ## Optional Activity:

-For HPC Users, how do you move your data to and from the Cloud?
-[See our tutorial and try it yourself](how_to_hpc_and_cloudstorage.md)

-Requires using Azuyre po

-#### Python And Cloud Storage
+**Python And Cloud Storage**

 For Intermediate Python users, and if you have time and interest, consider this tutorial from Azure:
    [Quickstart: Manage blobs with Python v12 SDK](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python)

 - Requirements:
-  - use the blob storage account you created in the excercise above
+  - use the blob storage account you created in the exercise above
   - familiarity with Azure portal
-  - Python installed on your cmputer (suggest python 3.6 minimal)
+  - Python installed on your computer (suggest python 3.6 minimal)
   - familiarity with the terminal and command line
-- We can only provide help/troubleshooting after the workshop session